notkarenyi/accessibility-demo/README.md

 ## Accessibility Checkers

 Never rely on a machine to "check off" accessibility requirements.
 (Here is a blog post that shows [how machines can make mistakes sometimes](https://www.matuzo.at/blog/building-the-most-inaccessible-site-possible-with-a-perfect-lighthouse-score/).)
-Still, I highly recommend saving these resources for later - I use them all the time and they are great aids for checking how your website measures up.
+Still, I highly recommend saving these resources for later&mdash;I use them all the time and they are great aids for checking how your website measures up.

 * [WAVE browser extension](https://chrome.google.com/webstore/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh)
 * [w3 evaluation tools](https://www.w3.org/WAI/ER/tools/)